 - improves the body’s immune system and helps fight off viruses and bacteria

 - helps stabilize blood sugar

-- helps boost thyroid levels to increase metabolism, energy and stamina
+- thyroid levels are boosted to increase metabolism, energy, and stamina

 - decreases cholesterol levels.
 Coconut oil has a saturated fat called lauric acid which has been shown to increases the good HDL cholesterol in the blood to help improve cholesterol ratio levels.

 Coconut oil is different from other oils in that is gets hard when the temps get cool.
 By cool I mean 75F and lower.
 Normally, coconut oil is liquid in temps above 75F and hardens below 75F.

 What does that mean for your candy?

 Speaking from experience, keep these candies refrigerated if your home is warm.
 Otherwise, they will become a gooey, delicious puddle of goodness!

 If that happens, don’t worry, just eat it with a spoon 😉